730Rashid/Final_Stage_Project_Rashid_LBS-25-986/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- CUDA-capable GPU recommended (runs on CPU but not recommended)
+- CUDA-capable GPU recommended (runs on CPU but slower)

 ### Installation